beamai/BeamAISDK-iOS/README.md

 **How much does the Beam AI SDK cost?**
 Please see our [SDK Pricing](https://www.beamhealth.ai/index.html#site-pricing) for more details.

-## Licence Agreement & Privacy Policy
+## SDK Licence Agreement & Privacy Policy

 By using Beam AI SDK (iOS) and any accompanying documentation and tools, you declare that you have read, understood, and agreed to our [SDK Licence Agreement](https://www.beamhealth.ai/sdk-licence-agreement.html), [Terms of Service](https://www.beamhealth.ai/terms-of-service.html) and [Privacy Policy](https://www.beamhealth.ai/privacy-policy.html).
 Furthermore, as the Beam AI SDK is partly built using Google's ARCore Augmented Faces library, you are agreeing to their license agreement and privacy policy as outlined at [https://github.com/google-ar/arcore-ios-sdk](https://github.com/google-ar/arcore-ios-sdk).